DanPearce/CI_PP1_KathyCakes/README.md

 ## Validation and Testing

 ### HTML Validation
-All of the HTML pages were tested using the [W3C Markup Validation Service] in order validate the correct function of this site.
+All the HTML pages were tested using the [W3C Markup Validation Service] in order validate the correct function of this site.
 All pages have passed with no errors or warnings.

 <details><summary>Home Page</summary>
 <img src="docs/validation/index-validation.png">